 Billfish certainly roam off the Atlantic Coast of Central America too, but their numbers aren’t as prolific and the weather and sea conditions are much less predictable.
-When billfishing on the Caribbean Coast of Central America any day with a single billfish is considered a success, but a one-fish day would be considered a big disappointment along the Pacific Coast.
-Better evidence of this is all of the major international billfish tournaments held in Central America, including the huge Offshore World Chamionship, are held on the Pacific Coast.
+When billfishing on the Caribbean Coast of Central America any day with a single billfish is considered a success, but a one-fish day would be considered a disappointment along the Pacific Coast.
+Better evidence of this is all of the major international billfish tournaments that take place in Central America are held on the Pacific Coast.
+The fishing in Costa Rica is so good it has hosted the the huge Offshore World Chamionship every year since 2013 out of the new Marina Pez Vela in Quepos.
 Blue marlin are available on the Atlantic, but black and striped are absent as they are only found in the Indian and Pacific Oceans.
 In exchange, white marlin are caught in the Caribbean but not in big numbers.
 The other major difference is that Atlantic Sailfish are much smaller than their cousins on the Pacific Coast, which tend to average 80-100 lbs.

 Which Billfish Species are Available Central America?